LeandroPedroso14/Automation/README.md

 - Run program to register the application by clicking on : app.
 - Download notepad : products.txt.
 - In VS code Create the python file : app.py.
-- In VS code/Terminal Install the necessary libraries: pip intall pyautogui pillow mouseinfo.
+- In VS code/Terminal Install the necessary libraries : pip intall pyautogui pillow mouseinfo.
 - In VS code import sleep : from time import sleep.
-- In VS code/Terminal type: python.
+- In VS code/Terminal type : python.
-- In VS code/Terminal type: from mouseinfo import mouseInfo.
+- In VS code/Terminal type : from mouseinfo import mouseInfo.
-- In VS code/Terminal type: mouseInfo().
+- In VS code/Terminal type : mouseInfo().
+- In MouseInfo uncheck : 3 Sec.
+Button Delay.